AgentBillster/Nexus-FE/README.md

  - player can view and challenge other players and clans at venue for
  - player can ready. doing so will put at risk or challenges or random queue from our algorithm
  - player can accept or deny all games
- - get live game data from linked accounts
- - distribute creds upon game end to venue players and company
+ - distribute creds upon game end to venue players and company.
- - back in lobby

 ROLE VENUE: